 Babies in general, and also newborns, are a little easier if breast milk is available for the baby and the mother can be nourished and hydrated to keep up her milk supply.
 When I had babies 40+ years ago, we started our babies on rice cereal, pears, and bananas at around six weeks old.

 I know things have changed a whole lot, they start real food much later now.
 I highly recommend one of these to use for your children to grind your own baby food when you feel it appropriate to feed them real food.

 It’s a hand-powered baby food grinder and you’ll find it can save you a bunch compared to canned or bottled baby food from the store.
 Of course, you’ll need to purchase the fresh food to grind.
 Baby Food Grinder

 If by chance a mother is hurt and unable to nurse her baby, please stock some baby formula, bottles, and burp rags because you may have to feed a baby or two after a disaster.
 This is why it’s critical to know our neighbors, so these things can be discussed and prepared for in advance.
 In pioneer days, they had wet nurses who could nurse babies if needed.
 It may come to that, just giving you the heads-up.

-I suggest the following food items: rice cereal, bowl, spoon, and a few jars of baby food, like bananas and pears.
+I suggest the following food items: rice cereal, a bowl, a spoon, and a few jars of baby food, like bananas and pears.
 Please remember to rotate every six months.
-Yes, we can grind our own food with cans or fresh fruits and vegetables, but if we have a hungry baby, let’s have some ready to serve ASAP.
+Yes, we can grind our own food with cans of fresh fruits and vegetables, but if we have a hungry baby, let’s have some ready to serve ASAP.